 Family and social networks

 For the first time in the history of the UK birth cohort studies, a short measure of parents’ financial assets and debts is available in childhood (Millennium Cohort Study (MCS), age 11 survey), alongside measures of income.
 This will prove a valuable source of information about social mobility in the future.
 It also provides an immediate opportunity to understand how parents’ long-term financial position shapes their children’s outcomes from an early stage.

-This project will use data from the National Child Development Study and 1970 British Cohort Study as well as the MCS.
+This project used data from the National Child Development Study and 1970 British Cohort Study as well as the MCS.

-Findings from this work will be compared to results from models using measures of family income.
+Findings from this work were compared to results from models using measures of family income.
 As a result, policy conclusions will be drawn, such as relating to measuring child poverty and on appropriate policy levers for improving child outcomes and increasing social mobility.

 The research team gave a project update to the Resolution Foundation, Equality Trust, Social Mobility Commission, Save the Children and others at an impact workshop.

 Vanessa is currently working on the initial findings for the most recent age 14 sweep of the Millennium Cohort Study.
 She also works on the CLS Cross-Cohort Research Program (CCRP) investigating social mobility, focusing on parental wealth on children’s development and school curriculum on educational transitions.
 In addition, Vanessa co-coordinates the CLS cohort workshops and webinars.

 Her research interests include using longitudinal and secondary data analysis to examine early life course on children’s and adult mental health, educational and socio-economic outcomes.

 Ludovica worked in CLS from 2013 to 2016, mainly on the Millennium Cohort Study and she continues to collaborate with researchers in CLS.